francis2/api/csharp/services-api/docs/AlertsApi.md

-Finds an entity of AlertSignal type by its id
+Retrieves an entity of AlertSignal type by its id

 ### Example
 ```csharp